AFRL-ARES/ARES_OS/README.md

 The solution consist of 4 projects, ARESCore, AresDevicePlugin, AresAnalysisPlugin, AresPlanningPlugin.
 The Plugins are customized to the research resources while ARESCore provides the structured interface and closed loop testing capabilities.

 Included within the repository is the Device, Analysis, and Planning plugins for the Additive research system.
+The Additive research system uses a 3D printer as the device.